pryv/dev-site/src/documents/sections/data-types.html.md

 Fields:

-- `id` (string): Unique.
-The system-generated identifier that is actually used in requests accessing activity data.
+- `id` (string): Unique, read-only.
+The server-assigned identifier for the token.
+This is used to specify the token in requests with token authorization.
 - `name` (string): Unique.
 The name identifying the token for the user.
 It can be the client application's name for automatically generated personal tokens, or any user-defined value for manually created tokens.
 - `type` (`personal` or `shared`): Personal tokens have full access to data, while shared tokens are only granted access to data defined in field `permissions`.
 - `permissions`: an array of channel permission objects as described below.
 Ignored for personal tokens.
 Shared tokens are only granted access to activity data objects listed in here.